-SB 313 would establish the Missouri Empowerment Scholarship Accounts Program
+We OPPOSE Establishing Missouri Empowerment Scholarship Accounts Program

-You name and PTA
+Your name and PTA

 Not sure how to contact your state legislators?
 Click here and insert your street address or 9-digit zip code.

-Vice President & Director of Legislation and Advocacy
+Vice President of Legislation and Advocacy